 In addition to the full-text journal collection, MLA International Bibliography with Full Text includes all the content and features of the MLA International Bibliography, including:

 - Expert indexing by MLA staff and contributing scholars

-- Citations to 6,000 journals and book series
+- Citations to more than 6,000 actively indexed journals and book series

-- 5.7 million detailed bibliographic citations documenting the scholarly record from the early 20th century forward
+- More than 3 million detailed bibliographic citations documenting the scholarly record from the late 19th century to the present

 - The MLA Thesaurus and the MLA Directory of Periodicals